Archives: 2016 General Terms and Conditions

 - Pertinent restrictions on the expenditure of Federal funds in applicable Appropriations Acts and National Public Policy requirements.

-- 42 CFR Part 1007 State Medicaid Fraud Control Unit (MFCU) requirements.
+- Title 42 CFR Part 1007 State Medicaid Fraud Control Unit (MFCU) requirements

-- 2 CFR 200 Administrative Requirements, Audit Requirements and Cost Principles for Federal Financial Assistance
+- 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements and for Federal Awards

 - OIG Policy Transmittals

-Payment under this award will be made available through the HHS Departmental Payment Management System (PMS).
+Payment under this award will be made available through the HHS Payment Management System (PMS).
 PMS provides instructions for making withdrawals of Federal funds.
-Inquiries regarding payments should be directed to Program Support Center/ Payment Management Services (PSC/PMS), DHHS; Post Office Box 6021; Rockville, MD 20852; 1-877-614-5533; PMSSupport@psc.gov.
+Inquiries regarding payments should be directed to Division of Payment Management; Post Office Box 6021; Rockville, MD 20852; 1-877-614-5533; PMSSupport@psc.gov.

 Federal Funds Draw Down

 Draw down authority for each corresponding quarter is determined based on the needs expressed in the awardees budget.
-Awardees are not authorized to draw down funds until they become available as identified on the Notice of Grant Award.
+An awardee is not authorized to draw down funds until they become available as identified on the Notice of Grant Award.

 Financial Expenditure Reporting